Here is my current list of Wars in Progress (July 30, 2014).

 SERIOUS ARMED CONFLICTS:

-Central African Republic - alarming levels of sectarian fighting (Muslim-Christian) with the potential for a genocide.
+Central African Republic - Alarming levels of sectarian fighting (Muslim-Christian) with the potential for a genocide.
 Low-level with outbreaks of horrible violence.
+Cease-fire agreed July 30, 2014.
 [Added to list by me based on 2014 fighting.]

 Somalia – African Union troops (mostly from nearby countries such as Uganda) restored government control of all major cities, leaving al Shabab militants in the countryside to carry out occasional bombings in the cities they no longer control (and in neighboring Kenya, which has troops in Somalia).